Ankang-Wei/DSPHI/README.md

 ## DSPHI

-Code and Datasets for "MSPHI: A novel framework for phage-host prediction via logical probability theory and network sparsification"
+Code and Datasets for "DSPHI: A novel framework for phage-host prediction via logical probability theory and network sparsification"

 #### Developers